ZhgChg.Li

 func animationController(forPresented presented: UIViewController, presenting: UIViewController, source: UIViewController) -> UIViewControllerAnimatedTransitioning? {

-return //UIViewControllerAnimatedTransitioning animation to apply during Present
+return // UIViewControllerAnimatedTransitioning animation to apply when presenting

 }